egrieco/falsehoods-educators-believe/README.md

 Once this repository in a more complete state, I intend to compile the knowledge here into "how to" or other guidance documents that will look more familiar to educators and be a more comfortable read.

+## Status

+This is still in **draft** form.
+I've written down various falsehoods that I've come across talking with educators at conferences, during consulting work, and things I've read about in the press and trade papers.

+I'm sharing this repo more broadly in the interest of motivating myself and others to add detail and sources to the sections below, and also any topics or sections that I may have omitted.

 ## Falsehoods About Computers in Education

 ### Kids are Digital Natives, they know how computers work.